Axway/amplify-central/content/en/docs/amplify_relnotes/20220523_ampc_agents_relnotes.md

 ## Versioning

-Currently, version 1.1.16 is available.
-It is based on Amplify Agents SDK v1.1.20.
+Current agent version are based on Amplify Agents SDK v1.1.24.
 To display version information in the agents, use command `agentName --version`.

 This version is compatible with: